ScotGovAnalysis/pkginstaller/README.md

 This package installation process makes use of the `contriburl` argument of `install.packages`. `contriburl` is used to specify the server directory containing compiled Windows binary zip files for each R package.
-The command it uses is as follows, with the only configurable part currently being `contriburl`:
+The command it uses is like the following:

 ``` r
 install.packages("tidyr", repos = NULL, type = "win.binary", contriburl = "file://internal_server/r422_packages")